core-wg/oscore/draft-ietf-core-object-security.md

 Class E message fields are encrypted and integrity protected by the AEAD algorithm, and transferred in the ciphertext of the COSE object in the OSCOAP message.
 Class E message fields are not visible to proxies, and are therefore called "Inner".
 Class I message fields are included in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
 Class U message fields are not protected in transfer.
 Class I and Class U message field values are transferred in the header or options part of the OSCOAP message which is visible to proxies, and are therefore called "Outer" options.

-Some CoAP message fields may be either Inner or Outer, where the Inner value is intended for the destination endpoint and the Outer value is intended for a proxy.
+CoAP message fields are either Inner or Outer: Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
 An OSCOAP message may contain both an Inner and an Outer message field of certain CoAP message fields.
 Inner and Outer message fields are processed independently.

 ## CoAP Payload